IABTechLab/uid2docs/README.md

 #### Data Provider Workflow Overview

-1. Data provider sends a user’s consented PII to the UID2 Operator.
+1. Data provider sends a user’s consented personally identifiable information (PII) to the UID2 Operator.
 2. UID2 Operator generates and returns a raw UID2.
 3. Data provider stores the UID2 and salt bucket.
     - Server-side: The data provider stores the UID2 in a mapping table, DMP, data lake, or other server-side application.